 - Attempting to pass a car on a two-lane undivided road

-The injuries caused by a head-on collision can be severe, and the ramifications of those injuries can persist for a victim’s entire life in some cases.
+The injuries caused by a head-on collision can be severe, and the ramifications of those injuries can persist for a victim’s entire life, in some cases.
 Common types of injuries include whiplash, internal organ injuries, and neck injuries.
-Victims can also endure spinal cord injuries, which can require repeated surgeries over many years and may cause paralysis in some victims.
-Because the likelihood of serious injury after a head-on collision is so high and the ongoing need for medical care can be so great, it will be important to speak with an attorney who can represent your interests in obtaining compensation as early as possible after the accident.
+Victims can also endure spinal cord injuries, which can require repeated surgeries over many years and can cause paralysis in some victims.
+Because the likelihood of serious injury after a head-on collision is so high, and the ongoing need for medical care can be so great, it’s very important to speak with an attorney who can represent your interests in obtaining compensation as early on as possible after the accident.

-As can be seen by the above, the typical head-on collision occurs when a driver strays from his own lane, and generally the driver who has gone into another lane has done so through negligence or recklessness.
-Depending on the level of error involved in causing an accident, another injured driver or passenger may be entitled to a wide array of damages for his or her injuries, and the family of a driver or passenger who dies in a head-on collision may be entitled to damages for the loss of a loved one as well as for any suffering and injuries that the victim might have endured.
+As previously mentioned above, the typical head-on collision occurs when a driver strays from his own lane, and generally, the driver who has gone into another lane has done so through negligence or recklessness.
+Depending on the level of error involved in causing an accident, another injured driver or passenger may be entitled to a wide array of damages for his or her injuries.
+The family of a driver or passenger who dies in a head-on collision may be entitled to damages for the loss of a loved one, as well as for any suffering and injuries that the victim might have endured.

 If you or a loved one have been injured in a head-on collision, please contact Basch & Keegan today for a free consultation.
-Your claim is subject to a statute of limitations, meaning you must bring the claim within a certain period of time or your claim may be barred.
-Furthermore, conducting a full investigation of an accident can be more challenging as time passes, as witnesses may be more difficult to track down and less willing to provide evidence.
+Your claim is subject to a statute of limitations, which means that you must bring the claim within a certain period of time, or your claim may be thrown out, or barred.
+Furthermore, conducting a full investigation of an accident can be more challenging as time passes, as witnesses may be more difficult to track down as well as forgetful and less willing to provide evidence.
 Therefore, it is important to contact an attorney as soon as possible after an accident.
-Call (845) 338-8884.
+Call (845) 338-8884 to speak with one of our attorneys.
 Remember, your consultation is free, and you pay no legal fees unless we are able to obtain compensation for you or your family.